 We see the importance of having a client centric culture that goes beyond the front line staff.
 All staff, including back room staff should keep in mind the end-client perspective when performing day to day tasks and process reviews.
-In FY 2022, as part of our process review initiatives, improvement in client engagement procedures, digitalisation and simplification of processes reflects our focus on the customer journey: UOBKH was awarded 2nd place in Straits Times Customer Service mystery shopping survey in August.
+In FY 2023, as part of our process review initiatives, improvement in client engagement procedures, digitalisation and simplification of processes continue to reflect our focus on the customer journey.
+We are also revamping our client servicing technologies and system to improve client experience and backroom efficiency.
+UOBKH was ranked first in The Straits Times Singapore's Best Customer Service 2023/24 Award in recognition of our staff's dedication and commitment to high customer service standards.